Exchange-dominated frequency shift of spin-wave nonreciprocal dispersion relation in planar magnetic multilayers: Results and Discussion

 To connect this generic analysis to realistic systems, we evaluate the strengths for two experimentally relevant cases from Ref.~\citep{GrassiDIODO2020,Gallardo2019}.
 The first system $\textit{``The magnonic diode"}$ (MD) \cite{GrassiDIODO2020} considers a CoFeB/NiFe bilayer, where the CoFeB (NiFe) layer have a homogeneous magnetization, stiffness constant, thickness and uniaxial anisotropy constant as $M_s^{\text{CoFeB}}$ = 1270 $\text{kA/m}$ ($M_s^{\text{NiFe}}$ = 845 $\text{kA/m}$), $A_{\text{CoFeB}}$ = 17 $\text{pJ/m}$ ($A_{\text{NiFe}}$ = 12.8 $\text{pJ/m}$), $d_{t,\text{CoFeB}}=25$ nm ($d_{t,\text{NiFe}}=25$ nm) and $K_{\text{CoFeB}}=0$ ($K_{\text{NiFe}}=0$), respectively, with an applied magnetic field $\mu_0 H=30$ mT.
 The second system $\textit{``The graded magnetization layer"}$ (GML) \cite{Gallardo2019} considers a planar NiFe layer with graded saturation magnetization along the thickness whose profile changes from $M_s$ = 800 $\text{kA/m}$ to $M_s$ = 1600 $\text{kA/m}$, a thickness $d_{t,\text{NiFe}}=60$ nm and a stiffness constant $A_{\text{NiFe}}$ = 11 $\text{pJ/m}$.
 For this system, the applied field is $\mu_0 H=1.5 $ mT along the saturation magnetization direction.
-Their corresponding interaction strength results in Fig \ref{fig:InteractionStrengths} (b) and (c), show that in both structures the interlayer exchange strength remains the largest contribution across the full $k$ range.
-This is noteworthy because, on the one hand, in the original works the nonreciprocity was attributed primarily to dipolar effects, whereas the FSDM and strength analysis clearly indicate that interlayer exchange must play a major role, and on the other hand, they have been the basis for numerous forthcoming literature that follows a similar dipolar based explanation trend.
+Their corresponding interaction strength results in Fig \ref{fig:InteractionStrengths}(b) and (c), show that in both structures the interlayer exchange strength remains the largest contribution across the full $k_x$ range.
+This is noteworthy because, on the one hand, in the original works the frequency shift was attributed primarily to dipolar effects, whereas the strength analysis and the the FSDM analysis shown next clearly indicate that interlayer exchange must play a major role, and on the other hand, they have been the basis for numerous forthcoming literature that follows a similar dipolar based explanation trend.